MohamedAdelHsn/Real-Time-Twitter_Trends/README.md

 3- After applying transformation we will post processed batches to flask server to visualize data in real-time dashboard

-4- apache HBase acts as storage layer built on top of Hadoop File System with low latency access (read / Write ) because writing stream data to HDFS is a high cost operation
+4- Apache HBase acts as storage layer built on top of Hadoop File System with low latency access (read / Write ) because writing stream data to HDFS is a high cost operation